tododge/BIOS424/lab_three/README.md

 In today's lab we will be exploring structural variant calls.
 We will first walkthrough the variant calling file (VCF) format.
 We will then see how we can manipulate and get statistics from VCFs.
 We will visualize some SVs using Jbrowse2.

-We will download some dummy data for lab today:

-[reads?]

-[alignments]

 First, pull the newest version of the repo from github to Sherlock.
 ```
 cd $SCRATCH/BIOS424 #or wherever you cloned it last lab.